 Since I began making art, I have wanted to learn as many mediums as I possibly could to be able to convey a strong message for those with invisible illnesses, including myself.
-My entire life has involved invisible medical issues from being diagnosed with Juvenile Rheumatoid Arthritis at one year old, an autoimmune disease to getting diagnosed with carpel tunnel this past winter.
+My entire life has involved invisible medical issues from being diagnosed with Juvenile Rheumatoid Arthritis at one year old, an autoimmune disease to getting diagnosed with carpel tunnel in 2014.
 This had a severe effect on my own personal imagery of my own body growing into adulthood.
 Others commonly believe that, because the exterior did not reflect the damaged interior, I do not qualify as chronically ill or disabled.
 This affects me even now and has been a constant influence in the imagery of who I am, what I choose to depict, and how I bring myself into my work.

 I now have the ability and knowledge to create work to bring to light the daily struggles of people like myself that a healthy society does not acknowledge.
 “My fear of life is necessary to me, as is my illness,” Edvard Munch once wrote.
 “Without anxiety and illness, I am a ship without a rudder…my sufferings are part of myself and my art.
 They are indistinguishable from me and their destruction would destroy my art.”
 I began making art at a very young age due to my physical limitations.
 Art was one of the things I was allowed to do that did not cause me pain.
 There isn’t a time I can recall that art was not a part of my life or a part of my healing process.
 It was a logical decision to pursue art in my undergraduate career, as well as at the time my newfound love and companion to art, art history.